superfly/docs/reference/configuration.html.md

 ### The `statics` sections

-When `statics` are set, Fly will deliver files from `guest_path` if they are requested from `url_prefix` without passing the actual HTTP request on through to your app.
-These assets are extracted from your Docker image and delivered directly from our proxy.
+When `statics` are set, requests under `url_prefix` that are present as files in `guest_path` will be delivered directly to clients, bypassing your web server.
+These assets are extracted from your Docker image and delivered directly from our proxy on worker hosts.

-This means you don't even need to run a web server in your VM.
-If you do run one, this feature may still be useful if your application can't deliver static files or incurs performance hits from asset delivery.

 ```toml
 [[statics]]